PatrickRainbolt/InfoSec/PyDir/PyLegal/README.md

 ---

-## License
+### License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE.md).

+Thank you for your interest in this project, and we appreciate any support you can provide during its development!